revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

  ---

-11.What will be the output of following code?
+11.What is the output of following code?

 ```python
 tuple1 = (10,)